What should News Futures

 News Futures runs on the energy of people who want to do more than stay informed — they want to shape the field.
 For the 2026–2027 cycle, there are three primary ways to engage, each designed for a different kind of contribution and level of commitment.

-These aren't silos — they're designed to talk to each other.
+These aren't silos — our campaigns designed to talk to each other and cross-pollinate.
 Working Groups produce knowledge that Communities of Practice can explore.
-The Gardening Club shapes the conditions that make all of it possible.
-Participation in any of them is a genuine contribution to civic information, not a credential or a waiting room.
+Communities of Practice may evolve into Working Groups.
+Elected staff and Gardening Club members shape the conditions that make all of it possible.
+Participation in any of them is a genuine contribution to the News Futures “do”-ocracy.

 -